- Topics

 [Welcome to the IPNS] Interview with Dr. Yusuke Uchiyama of the Hadron Group

-In June 2023, Dr. Yusuke Uchiyama joined the Hadron Group at IPNS as an assistant professor.
+In October 2023, Dr. Yusuke Uchiyama joined the Hadron group at IPNS as assistant professor.

 We interviewed him about what sparked his interest in the world of particle physics, the research he has conducted, and how he refreshes his mind when faced with challenges in his work.